-Chapter 2, "Taking Great Pictures, Automatically," shows you how to get the best results when using the camera's fully automatic exposure modes, including Portrait, Sports, and Landscape modes.
-It also features the new Creative Auto mode, which makes it easy for you to take a little more artistic control over your photos.
+Chapter 2, "Taking Great Pictures, Automatically," shows you how to get the best results when using the camera's fully automatic exposure modes, including Portrait, Sports, and Landscape.
+The camera also features the new Creative Auto mode, which makes it easy for you to take a little more artistic control over your photos.

-Chapter 3, "Controlling Picture Quality," introduces you to one setting that's critical whether you shoot in automatic or manual mode: the Quality setting, which affects resolution (pixel count), file format, file size, and picture quality.
+Chapter 3, "Controlling Picture Quality," introduces you to a setting that's critical whether you shoot in automatic or manual mode: The Quality setting affects resolution (pixel count), file format, file size, and picture quality.